Magic number (oil)

-The magic number is a term in economics that denotes the price of crude oil (measured in dollars per barrel) at which a crude oil exporting economy runs a deficit.
+The magic number is a term in economics that denotes the price of crude oil (measured in U.S. dollars per barrel) at which a crude oil exporting economy runs a deficit.

 Some countries support almost all spending from income derived from oil exports.
 As the price of oil drops, these countries take in less revenue from oil.
 The magic number denotes the point at which the revenue from oil is no longer sufficient to pay for spending.
 Mathematically, this can be expressed by the inequality: